DecisionsDev/odm-docker-kubernetes/eks/README.md

 This project uses PostgreSQL but the procedure is the same for any database supported by ODM.

-- Follow the procedure described here [RDS Postgresql database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) to set up the database.
+- To set up the database, follow the procedure described here [RDS Postgresql database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html).

 > NOTE:  Make sure to:
 > - Set up incoming trafic to allow connection from EKS (set vpc inboud rule to anywhere)